KriachkoAS/anki_eng_sort_field_setter/README.md

 8. Check if it applied correctly

-Applied correctly if sort field is growing with new number in cards display mode.
+Applied correctly if sort field is growing with new number in cards display mode
 ### End
 Work is done.
 Safely delete sort field with using same menu as sort field creation.
 Upload your changes to Anki web and other devices.
 You can safely delete add-on if needed and start using deck